adavis-85/Funded-Loan-Logistic-Regression/README.md

 ![image](https://user-images.githubusercontent.com/58529391/160301957-295d5d10-02cc-430d-968f-e0626bf2972a.png)

 Second the data is ran through a standard neural network to test performance.
-As there is only two classes of loans (funded vs. not funded) the data is then put through a logistic regression model to compare what model is better to use.
+As there are only two classes of loans (funded vs. not funded) the data is then put through a logistic regression model to compare what model is better to use.

 Lastly the roc and the area under the roc curve are compared to gague the logistic regression model performance.